kylesinlynn/kylesinlynn.pythonanywhere.com/README.md

 This is the [README.md](README.md) for my portfolio website, crafted using the powerful and versatile Django framework.
 It's a testament to my skills as a software developer and showcases my passion for creating impactful and user-friendly web experiences.

-**Development Notice:** This website is in development.
-For a stable version, please visit the [Releases](https://github.com/kylesinlynn/kylesinlynn.pythonanywhere.com/releases) page.

 **Features:**

 * **Modern and responsive design:** Built with a focus on mobile-first responsiveness and clean aesthetics, ensuring a smooth experience across all devices.